tvanwinckel/intro-spring-core/Introduction_SpringCore.md

 #### Request, Session, Application & Websocket

-The Request, Session, Application & Websocket copes are available only if you use a web-aware Spring ApplicationContext.
+The Request, Session, Application & Websocket scopes are available only if you use a web-aware Spring ApplicationContext.

 **Request**